darrinjmajocha/room-checks/README.md

 4. Sub-issue
 5. Description

 Each selected issue/sub-issue becomes its own line.
 Copy the text and paste it into cell A1 of Excel, Google Sheets, or another spreadsheet program.
 The tabs place each value in its own column.
-A `.txt` download of the same data is also available.
+A `.txt` download of the same data and a standard `.csv` download are both available.

 ## Photos

 Photos are resized for browser storage when selected.
 When a room is saved, the app:

-1. Adds the building name in the top-left corner.
+1. Adds a larger, single-line `Building — Room` label in the top-left corner.
-2. Adds the room number directly below the building name.
+2. Adds each issue linked with **Log Issue** on its own line underneath the room label.
 3. Renames each photo using `building_room_#`.
 4. Stores the labeled image separately from the tab-separated room data.

-The saved-photo section supports individual downloads and a **Download all photos** action.
-Some mobile browsers may ask for permission to allow multiple downloads.
+In the Attach Photos section, use **Log Issue** to associate one or more currently selected category/sub-issue pairs with each photo.
+This step is optional.
+The saved-photo section supports individual **Download** buttons and a **Download all photos as ZIP** action, which creates one ZIP file instead of triggering multiple downloads on iPhone.

 ## Local storage and privacy